EXPRESSCLUSTER/Cluster-Set/README.md

 	- Router VM will not be required
 - 2 node clusters
 - MD resource will not be used
+- Scripts will manage intra-cluster VM moves and replication changes
-- Manually move the VM: a script would be run the commands.
+- Manually move the VM Cross-Cluster using Hyper-V Replica's "Planned Failover" option:
 	- Stop the VM on a node in cluster-A
+	- Select option to reverse the direction of replication
-	- Start the VM on a node in cluster-B
+	- Select option to start the VM on a node in cluster-B
-	- Reverse the direction
 - LM requirement : optional or mandatory
 - WSFC requirement : optional or mandatory